-Differences Between Content Calendars and Editorial Calendars
+Differences Between a Content Calendar and Editorial Calendar

 The best way to define the difference between the two is to remember that your editorial calendar is part of your content marketing strategy – and that your content marketing strategy involves MORE than developing an editorial calendar.